ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 This document updates {{!RFC5681}} by adding the text in {{rules}} to specify how the cwnd is managed when the sender is rate-limited.

-## RFC 9002: The QUIC Transport Protocol
+## RFC 9002: QUIC Loss Detection and Congestion Control

 {{Section 7.8 of !RFC9002}} states: